SwinTransformer/Transformer-SSL/README.md

 ### MoBY

-**MoBY** (the name `MoBY` stands for **Mo**Co v2 with **BY**OL) is initially described in [arxiv](). which is a combination of two popular self-supervised learning approaches: MoCo v2 and BYOL.
+**MoBY** (the name `MoBY` stands for **Mo**Co v2 with **BY**OL) is initially described in [arxiv](), which is a combination of two popular self-supervised learning approaches: MoCo v2 and BYOL.
 It inherits the momentum design, the key queue, and the contrastive loss used in MoCo v2, and inherits the asymmetric encoders, asymmetric data augmentations and the momentum scheduler in BYOL.

-`MoBY` achieves reasonably high accuracy on ImageNet-1K linear evaluation: 72.5\% and 75.0\% top-1 accuracy using DeiT and Swin-T, respectively, by 300-epoch training.
+**MoBY** achieves reasonably high accuracy on ImageNet-1K linear evaluation: 72.5\% and 75.0\% top-1 accuracy using DeiT and Swin-T, respectively, by 300-epoch training.
 The performance is on par with recent works of MoCo v3 and DINO which adopt DeiT as the backbone, but with much lighter tricks.

 ![teaser_moby](figures/teaser_moby.png)
 ### Swin Transformer

 **Swin Transformer** (the name `Swin` stands for **S**hifted **win**dow) is initially described in [arxiv](https://arxiv.org/abs/2103.14030), which capably serves as a general-purpose backbone for computer vision.
 It is basically a hierarchical Transformer whose representation is computed with shifted windows.
 The shifted windowing scheme brings greater efficiency by limiting self-attention computation to non-overlapping local windows while also allowing for cross-window connection.

-Swin Transformer achieves strong performance on COCO object detection (`58.7 box AP` and `51.1 mask AP` on test-dev) and ADE20K semantic segmentation (`53.5 mIoU` on val), surpassing previous models by a large margin.
+**Swin Transformer** achieves strong performance on COCO object detection (`58.7 box AP` and `51.1 mask AP` on test-dev) and ADE20K semantic segmentation (`53.5 mIoU` on val), surpassing previous models by a large margin.

 ![teaser_swin](figures/teaser_swin.png)